isomorphic-software/smartclient-docs/classes/ListGrid_1.md

 ## Attr: ListGrid.trackerImage

 ### Description
 Default image to use for the dragTracker when things are dragged within or out of this list.
-Can be either a regular [SCImgURL](../reference.md#type-scimgurl) src, or an [ImgHTMLProperties](../reference_2.md#object-imghtmlproperties) object.
+See [ImgProperties](../reference.md#object-imgproperties) for format.

 ### Groups